 If you are an artist on Spotify and want to see the play counts of your own songs, there is an even better way…

 Spotify artists can view the listen and stream counts of any of their songs on Spotify by accessing their Spotify For Artists dashboard.
-Once logged in to your profile, you can easily view your stream stats sorted by time period, location, and even by playlist.
+Once logged in to your profile, you can easily view your stream stats sorted by time period, location, and even playlist.

-In addition to being able to simply view stream and play counts, in an interview with Emily White, the Artists Product Manager at Spotify, states that:
+In addition to being able to simply view stream and Spotify play counts, in an interview with Emily White, the Artists Product Manager at Spotify, states that:

 “The most important thing in Spotify for Artists is access to data that helps you gain an understanding of who and where your audience is and what songs are connecting with listeners the most.”